Guiding learners through simulation hurdles

 - To consider the game as a marathon and not a sprint, understanding that long term sustainable success will yield greater results than short-term gains.

 - Take time to assess all of the aspects of the simulation.
-For a business simulation, explore marketing, reports, R&D, finance, or any other components, and try to understand their relationships to the mechanics of the game.
+For a business simulation, such as our BOSS simulation game, explore marketing, reports, R&D, finance, or any other components, and try to understand their relationships to the mechanics of the game.

 - Be ready to pivot at any time, because no strategy is foolproof and circumstances can change in a split-second.
 Adaptability will triumph over stubbornness.